 Until then, remember that you’re the one who has to take control.
 Practice delaying gratification, keep track of every dollar and identify your wants and needs.
 Recruit a “budget buddy” to help hold you accountable, and don’t be afraid to ask your family for support.
 Remember: keep it simple!
 There are no more excuses—if you start budgeting, even you can have financial security and peace of mind.

-* Webinars are available for current FFS Agents.
+* Webinars are available to current FFS Agents.